 - Raita – Whisked Yogurt dip

 - Chashni – Sugar Syrup.

 - All ingredients can be found at Indian grocery stores worldwide or can also be ordered online through Amazon or reputed online sites.

 SOME DIY DIWALI LIGHT DECOR IDEAS – Diwali Sweets & Festival Tour – Virtual Tour Of Indian Festive Food

 I am pretty sure that you must be feeling very hungry for Indian festive food after reading this post.
-I would love to know about your favorite Diwali Sweets & Festival Tour – Virtual Tour Of Indian Festive Food and please do mention about your Diwali rituals in comments below as it would be interesting to know how people celebrate Diwali or Deepavali in their family.
+I would love to know about your favorite Diwali Sweets & Festival Tour – Virtual Tour Of Indian Festive Food and please do mention your Diwali rituals in the comments below as it would be interesting to know how people celebrate Diwali or Deepavali in their family.
 So do not wait and rush to your kitchens to cook some of the amazing festive food from various parts of India.
 Till then “Have a Happy Diwali and Wish the divine lights of Diwali bring peace, prosperity, happiness, and love to your life.“ Diwali is celebrated not only in India but all over the world with lots of enthusiasm.
 Many global events are held on the occasion of Diwali or Deepavali .
 Countries like the United States of America, United Kingdom, Singapore, United Arab Emirates, Malaysia, Nepal, Australia too celebrate Diwali with many events and celebrations.

 RELATED READS | Diwali Sweets & Festival Tour – Virtual Tour Of Indian Festive Food

 - Explore Adventure, Yoga & Wellness Tourism in India – Incredible India

 - Experience Kerala – Human By Nature